zhaoshuoxp/lncRNA/README.md

 ### Input

 This script uses original output GTF file of [stringtie](https://ccb.jhu.edu/software/stringtie/).
-There should be a unique transcript ID on field 2, FPKM on field 4 for *de novo* or on field 7 for reference transcript of column 9 when you run stringtie guided with [GENCODE ref GTF](https://www.gencodegenes.org/human/release_19.html).
+There should be unique transcript IDs on field 2, FPKMs on field 4 for *de novo* or on field 7 for reference transcript of column if stringtie was ran with [GENCODE ref GTF](https://www.gencodegenes.org/human/release_19.html) guide.

 > The position of ID or FPKM could change if you use other references, i.e. NONCODE.
 Change line43 and 57 if necessary.